 WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, has written President Trump to offer his support for completing a new I-10 bridge in Lake Charles.

 WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, introduced a resolution this week that supports American energy production while denouncing coercive efforts to stymie drilling in states like Louisiana.

-WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, issued the following statement in regards to his vote today against the omnibus spending bill:
+WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, issued the following statement in response to Robert Mueller's testimony before Congress today: